-We also are eligible to receive tiered, double-digit royalties ranging from the upper-teens to the mid-twenties on future JAKAVI net sales outside of the United States, and tiered, worldwide royalties on future capmatinib net sales that range from 12% to 14%.
+We also are eligible to receive tiered, double-digit royalties ranging from the upper-teens to the mid-twenties on future JAKAVI net sales outside of the United States, and tiered, worldwide royalties on future TABRECTA net sales that range from 12% to 14%.
 Since the achievement of the \$60.0 million regulatory milestone related to reimbursement of JAKAVI in Europe in September 2014, we are obligated to pay to Novartis tiered royalties in the low single-digits on future JAKAFI net sales within the United States.
-During the three and six months ended June 30, 2020, such royalties payable to Novartis on net sales within the United States totaled \$23.2 million and \$40.7 million, respectively, and are reflected in cost of product revenues on the condensed consolidated statements of operations.
-During the three and six months ended June 30, 2019, such royalties payable to Novartis on net sales within the United States totaled \$20.1 million and \$33.5 million, respectively, and are reflected in cost of product revenues on the condensed consolidated statements of operations.
-At June 30, 2020 and December 31, 2019, \$70.7 million and \$50.2 million, respectively, of accrued royalties payable to Novartis were included in accrued and other current liabilities on the condensed consolidated balance sheets.
+During the three months ended March 31, 2021 and 2020, such royalties payable to Novartis on net sales within the United States totaled \$17.8 million and \$17.5 million, respectively, and were reflected in cost of product revenues on the condensed consolidated statements of operations.
+At March 31, 2021 and December 31, 2020, \$101.6 million and \$96.4 million, respectively, of accrued royalties payable to Novartis were included in accrued and other current liabilities on the condensed consolidated balance sheets.
 Each company is responsible for costs relating to the development and commercialization of ruxolitinib in its respective territories, with costs of collaborative studies shared equally.
 Novartis is also responsible for all costs relating to the development and commercialization of capmatinib.